- What does the exception clause actually do?

 - There are plans to address the exception clause in the 13th Amendment also, but that will require enough states to ratify a change.

-- Eight states have removed all possibility of enslavement and involuntary servitude from their constitutions, and two more states will have a ballot vote on similar changes in November.
-KY joins 20 other states that have constitutional amendment campaigns in progress.
-All these will eventually add up to enough to ratify a change to the 13thAmendment.
+- Nine states have removed all possibility of enslavement and involuntary servitude from their constitutions.
+KY joins 20 other states that have constitutional amendment campaigns in progress, and 5 other states are considering similar compaigns.
+All these will eventually add up to enough states to ratify a change to the 13th Amendment.